Results 1 - 10 from 129 for food coloring in 0.537 sec.

 Try This At Home: Edible Earth Parfaits

-Duration 20 minutes Age Range 4th grade through adult Materials Needed Blue/red food coloring (or substitute with red, grape or orange soda) Vanilla ice cream (one 5-quart bucket yields ... over the top to create the porous top layer (top soil).
+Duration 20 minutes Age Range 4th grade through adult Materials Needed Blue/red food coloring (or substitute with red, grape or orange soda) Vanilla ice cream (one 5-quart bucket ... the top to create the porous top layer (top soil).
 Now add the food coloring to the soda.
 The food coloring represents contamination.
-Watch what happens when it is poured on the top ...
+Watch what happens when it is poured on the top of ...

 groundwater.org